0xVolt/exoplanet-analysis/README.md

-# exoplanet-analysis
+#
-An exploratory analysis of data from NASAs Exoplanetary Archives.
+An exploratory analysis of data from NASAs Exoplanet Archive.